FilipSkrzypczak/shopProject/README.md

+# Writing README.txt to /mnt/data with full project README content.
-# 🛒 XYZ Store — Fullstack E-Commerce Platform
+content = r"""# 🛒 XYZ Store — Fullstack E-Commerce Platform

 A modern fullstack e-commerce application with separate **frontend (client)**, **backend (server)** and an optional **admin dashboard**.
 Frontend is built with React + Redux; backend is Node.js + Express; data is stored in MongoDB (Mongoose).